thin fashion models

 Lack of diversity on the runway and regression in inclusivity

-When it comes to fashion, there has always been a certain standard for what is considered “ideal.”
+Regarding fashion, there has always been a certain standard for what is considered “ideal.”
 Unfortunately, this has translated into a lack of diversity on the runway, with many models failing to meet the industry’s skinny size requirements.
 While there have been some strides toward inclusivity, there is still a long way to go.

 Preparing a skinny model

-A retrospective view of the progression made in Fashion
+A retrospective view of the progression made in fashion

 4 skinny models